-- inprotein of this totalst, statements will done to.
-CO1 Explain the concept of manufacturing strategy.
+simpletion of this course, students will use to: CO1 Explain the concept of manufacturing strategy.
 CO2 Recognize the role of product verity management, product modularity, vendor development, vendor rating and design for manufacturing in improving competitiveness CO3 Comprehend JIT and MRP based systems CO4 Explore latest advancements in manufacturing like CIM and e-manufacturing and the role of ERP and simulation as strategy in manufacturing.
 CO5 Select proper manufacturing system for a given product and market scenario.